Experienced educators know there are a number of good reasons to advance their careers by pursuing a master’s degree in education.

 What Are the Differences in Base Salary?

-These numbers were based on information from 283 of 295 Washington State public school districts and indicate the legislated allocations of state funds.
-Actual salaries and individual compensations are determined in local negotiations.
+This is merely one example of how salaries differ according to educational level.
+Again, actual salaries and individual compensations are determined in local negotiations.
 But one thing is clear: In Washington State, as elsewhere, educators with advanced degrees can expect to earn more money, even in their first year on the job.

 Pursuing a Master’s Degree Online with Eastern Washington University

-Each of these master's degree programs can be completed in as few as 12 months:
+EWU offers 13 specialized Master of Education (M.Ed.) online programs.
+Each of these M.Ed. programs can be completed in as few as 12-16 months:

-In addition, for those who already have a master's degree, EWU offers a 32 credit-hour online program developed to prepare qualified candidates for principal certification.
+In addition, EWU offers an education-oriented online Master of Arts – History, an online Master of Music – Music Education, and a wide variety of online graduate certificate programs in education specializations.
+For those who already have a master’s degree, EWU offers a 32 credit-hour online program developed to prepare qualified candidates for principal certification.